 A student may only submit further evidence, or resubmit a School-based Assessment for reconsideration, to redeem an S for the outcome.
+The original score given for the SAC stands and is the score entered in the teacher's records as the component for the unit coursework grade.
 Students may not resubmit to improve a School-based Assessment score.

 Units 3&4 students may resubmit work to achieve an S but the initial SAC marks are entered on VASS.
+Therefore, it is particularly important that students take all SACs seriously at the first instance.